crdrost/nermal/README.md

     npm install nermal

-To use with the browser, you will need to load the files for [SJCL][sjcl] and [scrypt][scrypt] in your HTML file first, then include `nermal.js` with a script tag -- it will initialize `scrypt` for you.
+To use with the browser, you will need to load the files for [SJCL][sjcl] and [scrypt][scrypt] in your HTML file first, then include `nermal.js` or `nermal-1.1.2_browser.min.js` with a script tag -- it will initialize `scrypt` for you.
 I may eventually release a packed version which contains all of the source for the browser.

 # Usage
 Nermal has a minimalist API.
 A nermal box is ultimately just a JavaScript